 The Latest: Kansas governor declares state of emergency

-MANHATTAN, Kan.
-(AP) — The Latest on flooding that hit central Kansas during the weekend (all times local):
+CHICAGO (AP) — The Latest on a winter storm that is forecast to dump snow across the Midwest (all times local):

 Kansas officials are urging drivers to stay off the roads because of dangerous conditions across much of the state.